dcadata/va-resource/README.md

 ## Data Collection (Scraping) Scripts

 These scripts enable you to scrape VPAP.
-They currently include only specific functionality that has been requested; however, they can be modified to add stuff. (e.g. exact election results - currently only W/L)
+They currently include only specific functionality that has been requested; however, they can be modified to add stuff.

 CSVs are published with data for specific requested candidates.